 ‘The Challenge is open to upper primary and secondary school students.
 Students are encouraged to design, build and submit an original educational video game that includes science, technology, engineering and mathematics [STEM] content or themes’.
 Years 5-12.

-New !
 The Game Changer Challenge

 ‘The Game Changer Challenge will connect primary and high school students from across NSW with leading education technology and design thinking professionals to solve the big question - how can tomorrow’s schools help create the future ?’
-An New !
-Overview of the 2018 process is found here.
+An Overview of the 2018 process is found here.

-Exact dates will be supplied once these are advised.
+Full competition details available Monday April 1, 2019.
 The Game Changer Challenge is part of Education Week - a statewide annual event, held during the first week of August.

 The Quest [Brainways]